vzg100/vzg100.github.io/_pages/cv.md

 # Teaching & Mentorship
 ## UF
  - Microbiology Lab for majors (MCB 3020)
+ 	-  Developed a curriculum focused on teaching students the concepts and programming behind data analysis, data visualization, and the microbiome
  - Microbiology Lab (MCB 3000)
  - Microbiology Lab (MCB 2000)